dacxi/dacxi-coin-contract/README.md

 The inflation smart contract will be developed and attached to the DXIToken in some future.
 Until than the supply will stay 10,000,000,000 DXI.

+Note the `mint()` method has an internal safety system that avoids the MINTER to mint unlimited amount of tokens, see `updateMintCap()`.
+The DXIToken mint cap can be set up according the rules defined by the new external inflation smart contract that will be attached to it.
+The mint cap must allow the external inflation smart contract to properly mint new token over time, but at the same time will avoid it to mint unlimited amount of tokens.

+#### About Immutability

-Although rules for the DXI inflation can be updated by attaching a new inflation external smart contract, Dacxi Chain team agrees that the core contracts and protocol of the Dacxi Chain ecosystem must be immutable.
-The DXIToken inflation rules can become immutable in the future by renouncing the owership of the contract (ADMIN role) which will permanently disable the ability to attach a new inflation extenrnal smart contract.
+Although the rules for the DXI inflation can be updated by attaching a new inflation external smart contract in the future, Dacxi Chain team agrees that the core contracts and protocol of the Dacxi Chain ecosystem must be immutable.
+The DXIToken inflation rules can become immutable in the future by renouncing the owership of the DXIToken contract (ADMIN role) which will permanently disable the ability to attach a new inflation external smart contract.

 ### DXITokenMigration